 As more service members return home, many are faced with untreated issues stemming from extreme, traumatic stressors that can lead to Post-Traumatic Stress Disorder (PTSD).
 Some may also suffer from Traumatic Brain Injury (TBI), other mental health disorders and/or addictions.
 These injuries may manifest as criminogenic behavior for veterans who struggle with emotional regulation.
 At the end of 2013, there were 700,000 veterans incarcerated nationwide in prisons and jails, representing veterans of several eras.

-While incarcerated in a state correctional institution, male veterans may have the opportunity to participate in a Veterans Services Unit (VSU) located at either SCI-Dallas or SCI-Pittsburgh.
+While incarcerated in a state correctional institution, male veterans may have the opportunity to participate in a Veterans Services Unit (VSU) located at SCI-Dallas.
 Veterans must meet eligibility requirements and benefit from tailored workshops, reentry planning, VA benefits information, etc. while assigned at a VSU.
 Incarcerated female veterans may be eligible for reentry services available at SCI-Muncy.

 Veteran’s Crisis National Hotline 1.800.273.8255 - EXT 1